 Another way to feel better about investing when the overall market is high is to try and save on commissions and fees.
-For example, investors can take advantage of the LOYAL3 trading platform where they can invest as little as $10 while paying no commissions or fees.
 Investors can also take advantage of direct stock purchase plans to save on commissions.
 I know that I feel more comfortable buying stocks when I am not paying any fees or commissions.

 Finally, investors can leverage dollar cost averaging and dividend reinvestment plans to lower their overall price per share they pay for a dividend stock.